-Fundamental business practices for graphic designers, multimedia and illustration artists, photographers and other creative service providers.
-Initial client contact to final billing process.
-Basic elements of running a small studio including overview of license, taxes and bookkeeping.
-Production of invoices, purchase orders, job sheets and organizational forms.
-Discussion of business ethics in the arts, copyright protection, and working relationships with clients and suppliers.
+Introduction to business practices for graphic designers, multimedia and illustration artists and other creative service providers.
+Initial client contact to final billing process; basic elements of running a small studio; following an Applied Art and Design creative project from inception to completion; discussion of copyright protection; building relationships and contracts with clients and suppliers.
 (CSU)